BiCU-CCRI/Best_practices/shared_resources/README.md

 #### Directory structure for other resources

-Resources might have different structures from references and databases as they are often not well defined, but try to keep the structure as similar as possible.
+Resources may have different structures from references and databases, as they are often not well-defined; however try to keep the structure as similar as possible.

 For example, [target `BED`](https://www.twistbioscience.com/sites/default/files/resources/2022-12/hg38_exome_v2.0.2_targets_sorted_validated.re_annotated.bed) files for [Twist Exome 2.0](https://www.twistbioscience.com/products/ngs/fixed-panels/exome2),